FriendsOfSymfony/FOSUserBundle/Resources/doc/email_only_registration.md

 Email - Password authentication is a typical use case for web application.
 Here is how you can configure FOSUserBundle to build a simple authentication form.

-## FOSUserBundle installation
-Follow the instructions as described in [FOSUserBundle documentation](index.md)

 ## Enable login by Username or Email
 As described in [Logging by username or email](logging_by_username_or_email.md) you must enable FOSUserBundle to use Email as security provider: